Quebec Aerospace Museum

 The Quebec Aerospace Museum (French: Musée de l’aérospatiale du Québec) is an aviation museum, located in hangar H-18 at the Montreal Saint-Hubert Longueuil Airport in Saint-Hubert, Quebec, Canada, a borough in the city of Longueuil.
-Founded on 23 August 2018 as a not-for-profit society, the museum currently has one aircraft.
+It was founded on 23 August 2018 as a not-for-profit society.

 History

 The museum was founded by Pierre Gillard, Gilbert McCauley and Éric Tremblay, with Gillard assuming the role of Director General.